 - Further post-assessment moderation.

-- Professional development.
+- Mentoring.

-- Hold or place limitations on assessor scope.
+- A hold or limitations placed on the assessor's scope.

-In cases where this action is ineffective and non-compliance continues, or in cases of repeated non-compliance, Connexis Quality Assurance Manager will take action that can ultimately lead to the removal of the assessor registration and therefore, assessment scope.
+If the issues are not resolved with the initial approach, a formal written notification of non-compliance is sent to the assessor with actions and recommendations.
+In cases where this action is ineffective and non-compliance continues, or in cases of repeated non-compliance, the Connexis Quality Assurance Manager will take action that can ultimately lead to the removal of the assessor registration and therefore, assessment scope.